Novuh-Kaen/Unoti/README.md

 # PC-Notification-Lib
-Simple GTAG Notification lib by Lars remake for PC
+Simple GTAG Notification lib by Lars remake for PC originally made for my menu Kaen Pad

 # How to install:
 Put "PCNotifications.dll" in the "plugins" folder in the BepInEx folder.